discord-trolling/discord-trolling/README.md

 ## You can either:

-- Create your contribution, make a PR and hope a maintainer sees it.
+- Create your contribution, and make a PR
-- Or join the Discord server at https://discord.gg/cvx9WS7V and propose an idea to me or a maintainer or tell us about a PR you made.
+- Or join the Discord server at https://discord.gg/cvx9WS7V and ask what you can do

 If you are adding a new class, please follow the UpperCamelCase naming convention.